 Copies of the checklist that provide the series of events in the timeline can be found online.
-Ideally, a MS degree can be completed during 2 years but that requires that the timeline be followed carefully.
+Ideally, a MS degree can be completed in 2 years, but that requires that the timeline be followed carefully.
 Some students will take 2.5 to 3 years, especially if they do not follow the timeline or if there are problems with their research project.
-However, the department will not support students on an assistantship indefinitely (i.e. beyond 3 years); support beyond 2 years will require a written justification, letter of support, and a timeline.
+Support beyond 2 years will require a description of the work that remains to be done (e.g., experiments, data analyses, chapters to write), a timeline for finishing, and a letter of support from their advisor.
+Any extension of funding request beyond 3 years requires an explanation for why the previous timeline was not successfully followed, an updated description and plan, and a letter of support from the thesis committee.
+However, the department will not support students on an assistantship indefinitely (i.e., beyond 3 years).
+Students have 7 years from the time they start the program to successfully defend their thesis.
 There are some differences among departments in certain steps in the MS program and the description below follows the BSCI standards.